aespinoza/nvd3/README.md

 # nvd3 - v0.0.1

-A reusable chart library for d3.JS by Bob Monteverde of Novus Partners.
+A reusable chart library for d3.JS by Bob Monteverde of Novus Partners. *Unfortunately, Novus decided to close the source, so this is a mirror only for historical purpose.*

 Currently in an early stage of development, but will be a very active project.
 It may change quite a bit from its current state, but will always try to follow the style in which d3.js was done.